arisslin/refactoring/src/catalog/01_initial_refactorings/01_extract_function/README.md

 3. Replace the original block with a call to the new function.
 4. Ensure all tests pass.
 If necessary, adjust existing tests or create new ones to verify the extracted function.

-## Next Steps
+## Your Challenge

 Now you can try applying this refactoring yourself!
 The provided files include pre-written code that you can modify according to the "Extract Function" technique.

+In the file [exercise.ts](./exercise.ts), you'll find a function called `countVowels` that counts vowels in a text.
+Your task is to improve this function by applying the "Extract Function" refactoring pattern.

+### Instructions:

+1. Identify logically related code blocks within the `countVowels` function.
+2. Extract each of these code blocks into its own function with a meaningful name.
+3. Replace the original code in the `countVowels` function with calls to these new functions.
+4. Make sure all tests still pass. `npm run test extract-function`

+### Goal:

+Your refactored code should:

+- Be more readable
+- Split the logic into smaller, specialized functions
+- Better implement the Single Responsibility Principle
+- Provide the same functionality as before

+Tip: Identify at least three separate responsibilities in the existing code:

+1. Printing the header
+2. Calculating the vowel count
+3. Printing the result

-Use the available tests to check your changes and ensure that your refactoring is correctly implemented.
+Run the tests with `npm run test extract-function` to verify your refactoring was successful.

+### Solution

+After attempting this exercise, you can view a detailed solution with explanations in the [solution.ts](./solution.ts) file.
+The comments in that file explain how the "Extract Function" technique was applied.